Harriet Byron McAllister: Later life

 Harriet Theobald survived through other hardships the city of Greenville faced.
 In 1874, the citizens of Greenville suffered a city-wide catastrophe: the Great Fire of 1874, which destroyed 45 homes and 62 businesses, reducing the population of 890 to about 500.
 A second major fire hit the city a year later.
 Despite warnings of fire hazards, wood had been used as the major material for the construction for the post-Civil War Greenville.
 In 1877, a Yellow fever outbreak decimated the community and surrounding areas that stretched to Memphis, Tennessee.
 A third of the population died in Greenville, including the mayor and four of five councilmen.
 Soon after the city was chartered in 1886, a group of cotton planters, factors, buyers, and merchants organized a cotton exchange.
 Due to the fertile soil, cotton farming and processing became a huge boon to the economy and growth of Greenville during and after Harriet Theobold's lifetime in that city.

 While in Monteagle, Tennessee in 1886 (aged 88) Harriet Byron McAllister tripped over a croquet wicket and fell suffering a fractured hip.
 She never fully recovered and died in Greenville on January 23, 1888, at the age of 89.
 Numerous sites bear her name in contemporary Greenville to include streets and parks.

-Descendants and relations

-Harriett McAllister's son Orville Martin Blanton (O.M.
-Blanton, born 1828) became a medical doctor and prominent apiarist (bee keeper).
-Blanton and his wife Smith settled on Belle Air Plantation, Washington County, a gift from Harriet Byron McAllister.
-Blanton served in the American Civil War as a medical surgeon with the Confederate States Army 1st Louisiana Artillery.
-Her other son William Campbell Blanton settled with his wife Georgie Smith on Greenway Plantation which had also been part of the original Blantonia Plantation (the Greenville Cemetery resides on that land).
-He served as a private in the Confederate States Army Company D of the 28th Mississippi Cavalry and died in 1869.
-McAllister's granddaughter married Herbert Eustis who was part of the family of George Eustis and James B. Eustis who were prominent in the Louisiana legislature and State Supreme Court.
-Other prominent descendants have been noted over the years through public records and obituaries.